marcm200/juliatsa3d-core/README.md

 value should be provided.
 Although higher side length might be possible (not tested rigorously), the 2^11 cube needs already about 24 GB of file space.
 - The software was designed mainly for speed and complete memory usage.
 If an error occurs, it prompts a message and exits immediately "dirty", leaving garbage collection to the operating system.
 - Cycle detection starts in every refinement level anew.
-Therefore cycle assigned colors can differ.
+Therefore cycle assigned colors can differ from level to level.
-- Only the C value can currently be used as a triplex interval, A and B are triplex numbers and the other variables E to Q con only be provided as simple floating point values.
+- Only the C value can currently be used as a triplex interval, A and B are triplex numbers and the other variables E to Q can only be provided as simple floating point values.

 ## (5) Contact